SoftSimu/SymPhas/README.md

 symphas::problem_parameters_type pp{ 1 };
 ```

 where `1` is passed to indicate the problem parameters is for a single field.
-The problem parameters instance is invalid at this stage, and requires information about the phase field systems, provided as arrays to the member functions:
+The problem parameters instance is invalid at this stage, and requires information about the phase-field systems, provided as arrays to the member functions:

-- The axis intervals of the phase field systems:
+- The axis intervals of the phase-field systems:

     ```set_interval_data```

-- The boundary specifications of the phase field system:
+- The boundary specifications of the phase-field system:

     ```set_boundary_data```

-- The initial conditions used to seed the phase field system:
+- The initial conditions used to seed the phase-field system:

     ```set_initial_data```

-> The order of the elements in the data arrays corresponds to the order of the phase fields as they are defined in the model definition.
-In other words, the phase fields are initialized from the problem parameters data element whose index corresponds to the phase field index in the model definition.
+> The order of the elements in the data arrays corresponds to the order of the phase-fields as they are defined in the model definition.
+In other words, the phase-fields are initialized from the problem parameters data element whose index corresponds to the phase-field index in the model definition.

 The problem parameters also takes the solution time step, `dt`, used to initialize the solver.